[Guide] Why you need sales enablement in your organization

 The second pillar of sales enablement is about integrating sales and marketing functions.

-Sales enablement is buyer-focused selling, specifically influencing the buyer to make a decision at specific stages of the buyer's journey.
+Sales enablement is buyer-focused selling.
+It specifically aims to influence the buyer to make a decision at specific stages of the buyer’s journey.
 How does sales enablement achieve this?

-By integrating sales strategies and marketing data so that sellers can leverage buyer insights.
+Integrating sales strategies and marketing data can help sellers leverage buyer insights.

 As the sales enablement industry evolves, integration methods between sales and marketing will change.
 However, the key purpose of sales and marketing integration is clear: to provide sellers with customer marketing data.